 RK-12: Rural Schools Research

-RK-12 is our largest project, supported by a four-year grant from the National Institute of Justice at the US Department of Justice.
-This project involves the development and testing of strategies to improve the implementation of Schoolwide Positive Behavioral Interventions & Supports (SWPBIS) in 40 rural Idaho schools, through a two-year randomized controlled trial.
-Schools will receive standard SWPBIS training, or training plus additional support through the Idaho Rural Implementation Model (I-RIM), which has been designed to meet the needs of rural schools for implementing educational best-practices.
+RK-12 is our largest project, supported by a grant from the National Institute of Justice.
+The project involves the development and testing of strategies to improve the implementation of Schoolwide Positive Behavioral Interventions & Supports (SWPBIS).
+We are conducting a randomized controlled trial with 40 rural Idaho schools.
+Schools will receive standard SWPBIS training, or training plus additional support through the Idaho Rural Implementation Model, which has been designed to meet the needs of rural schools for implementing educational best-practices.

 Physically Active Classrooms Energize!
 (PACE)

-The PACE project is in its final year.
-With funding from the Institute of Education Sciences, we have been studying the implementation of activity breaks in elementary school classrooms.
-In collaboration with local schools and teachers, we are learning more about how teachers use brief breaks during the school day to help their students stay on-task and focused on learning.
-We are interested in learning more about what works well for teachers, and testing out supports to help teachers incorporate these techniques into their school day.
+With funding from the Institute of Education Sciences, we spent five years studying the implementation of activity breaks in elementary school classrooms.
+In collaboration with local schools and teachers, we were able to learn more about how teachers use brief breaks during the school day to help their students stay on-task and focused on learning.
+We also developed and tested supports to help teachers incorporate these techniques into their classrooms.
+For more information, please see the project’s page here.

 With funding from the USDA, we are examining factors associated with school meal participation, including school breakfast and lunch programs.
 These programs play a huge role in providing nutritious foods and reducing food insecurity for millions of children and adolescents across the country, but many disparities exist in student participation.
 We are studying the impact of programs such as summer meals programs, and the Community Eligibility Provision, and the ways in which school nutrition programs relate to academic outcomes such as attendance, test scores, and other key outcomes.